ioBroker/ioBroker.iot/README.md

 * (bluefox) Fixed the encryption of the password.
 Warning: if you see the message in the log, that password is invalid, please enter the password in configuration dialog one more time and save.

 ### 1.8.20 (2021-05-16)
-* (foxriver76) we now write data received from custom services with acknowledge flag
+* (foxriver76) we now write data received from custom services with the acknowledge flag

 ### 1.8.19 (2021-05-14)
 * (bluefox) Only added one debug output